Ecconia/Ecconia-LogicWorld-Mods/EccsLogicWorldAPI/Readme.md

 # EccsLogicWorldAPI by @Ecconia

-A library mod that does nothing on its own.\
+A library mod that does (almost) nothing on its own.\
 It provides useful tools and accessors for other mods to use.

 ## Contribution?